ISISComputingGroup/ibex_developers_manual/design_documents/Script-Server-Front-End-Design-Document.md

 > [Wiki](Home) ▸ [[Design Documents]] ▸ **Script Server Front End Design Document**

-This document is designed to be read in conjunction with the equivalent [Script Server Back End Design Document](back-end design document).
+This document is designed to be read in conjunction with the equivalent [back-end design document](Script-Server-Back-End-Design-Document).

 ## What it should do